Hungdoan565/task_app/SUPABASE_SETUP.md

 - Click "Run"
 - You should see: "Success.
 No rows returned"

+### Migration 4: Contact Messages
+- Open `supabase/migrations/004_contact_messages.sql`
+- Copy the entire content
+- Paste into the SQL Editor
+- Click "Run"
+- You should see: "Success.
+No rows returned"

+### Migration 5: Dual Dashboard Foundation
+- Open `supabase/migrations/005_dual_dashboard_foundation.sql`
+- Copy the entire content (it's lengthy—ensure everything is selected)
+- Paste into the SQL Editor
+- Click "Run"
+- You should see: "Success.
+No rows returned"
+- This migration adds the workspace permissions matrix, hierarchical folders, helper functions, and the latest RLS policies.

 ## Step 4: Configure Authentication

 ### Enable Email Authentication